The Rock Art Foundation exists to promote the conservation and study of the Native American Rock Art in the Lower Pecos region of Southwest Texas.

 Archiving photographic collections

 The Rock Art Foundation seeks support from foundations, agencies, and individuals who share a concern for this vanishing legacy of prehistoric art and lifeways.
 All funds are devoted to achieving these goals.
-Anyone interested in becoming a member of the Rock Art Foundation may purchase a membership through our online store or call us toll free at 888-ROCKART Please call 210-525-9907 if you are in the San Antonio area.
+Anyone interested in becoming a member of the Rock Art Foundation may purchase a membership through our online store or call us at 210-525-9907.
 You may also write the Foundation at PO Box 702052, San Antonio, TX 78270-2052.

 THE ROCK ART FOUNDATION ALSO PROUDLY SERVES AS "THE FRIENDS OF SEMINOLE CANYON" THE NON-PROFIT SUPPORT GROUP FOR